b-giordano/thesis_cpac/README.md

 * the manuscript for the Master's thesis in `./manuscript`,
 * the slides used during the defense of the Master's thesis in `./slides`,
 * some scripts developped during the project in `/scripts`,
-* and the training corpus used for the automatic annotation with VarIDE in `./train_corpus`.
+* and the training corpus used for the French automatic annotation with VarIDE in `./train_corpus`.